spinnaker/spinnaker.io/content/en/docs/guides/user/managed-delivery/getting-started/index.md

 linkTitle: "Getting Started"
 weight:  5
 description: >
-  Onboard to Managed Delivery using EC2 or Titus
+  Get started with Managed Delivery using EC2 or Titus.
 ---

 Managed Delivery is currently in Alpha.